-The Plan has a corporate trustee.
+The UK Plan has a corporate trustee.
 There is an independent chairman and one other independent trustee director.
-There are a further five trustee directors, who are either UK based employees or former employees of the Group (three of whom have been nominated by Plan members).
-The Plan operates under The Pensions Act with regulatory oversight from the Pensions Regulator.
+There are a further five trustee directors who are either UK-based employees or former employees of the Group (three of whom have been nominated by UK Plan members).
+The UK Plan operates under the Fifth Definitive Trust Deed dated 25 March 2013 and subsequent amendments and relevant legislation (principally the Pensions Acts 1993, 1995, 2004 and 2021), with regulatory oversight from the Pensions Regulator.
+The Group has proposed a bulk transfer of CRISP into the UK Plan and for CRISP to operate as a separate defined contribution section of the UK Plan from 1 January 2024.
+Following the transfer, the combined board of the UK Plan will include trustee directors from both arrangements.
+Agreement with the trustees is expected before the end of the calendar year following a period of consultation with CRISP members and potential CRISP members which ended on 8 November 2023.

-The Company is subject to the Pension Automatic Enrolment Regulations for its workforce in the UK.
-All new UK employees who meet the statutory eligibility criteria, and who do not join CRISP or the Plan, are automatically enrolled into the NEST.
-Responsibility for the Company's ongoing compliance with the Pension Automatic Enrolment Regulations and for ensuring that the administration and investment of funds relating to automatic enrolment remain appropriate lies with the Group's Pension Automatic Enrolment Governance Committee.
+The Group is subject to the Pension Automatic Enrolment Regulations for its workforce in the UK.
+All new UK employees who meet the statutory eligibility criteria, and who do not join CRISP or the UK Plan, are automatically enrolled into the NEST.
+Responsibility for the Group's ongoing compliance with the Pension Automatic Enrolment Regulations and for ensuring that the administration and investment of funds relating to automatic enrolment remain appropriate lies with the Group's Pension Automatic Enrolment Governance Committee.